Alignak-monitoring/alignak-monitoring.github.io/downloads.md

 ### RPM

-There is no possibility for the moment with development PRM packages
+There is no possibility for the moment to have RPM packages of development version

 ### Source